ptorru/octoml-cli-tutorials/tutorials/README.md

 Now use this file to generate a docker image and start a docker container running triton -- this will deploy a docker container locally on your machine.

+> Note: This will pull down a base image that is 12G.
+Ensure you have enough disk space for this operation.

 ```
 $ octoml deploy
  ∙∙∙ Models imported